Laura Fuentes

 • In a bowl, combine the flour, brown sugar, baking powder, salt, and cinnamon and stir to combine.

-• Pour the wet ingredients into the dry ingredients bowl and whisk together just until combined.
+• Pour the wet ingredients into the dry ingredients bowl and mix until they're combined.
+Stop when there's no visible flour.

 Notes